bg-write/chatGPT-cheatsheet/README.md

 - `max_tokens`: the max number of tokens to generate in a response.
 - `n`: the number of responses to return at a time.
 - `stop`: define any specific conditions that'll stop a response.
-- `temperature`: the level of randomness in a generated response (from 0 to 1, the closer to 1 - the "higher" the temperature - the more random the response)
+- `temperature`: the level of randomness in a generated response (from 0 to 1, the closer to 1 - the "higher" the temperature - the more random the response).

 ```python
 reply_content = completion.choices[0].message.content